Reviews, Best Prices, Comparisons, Expert Buying Guides

 2. Stateful Inspection

-Stateful inspection, also known as dynamic packet filtering, monitors the state of active connections and makes decisions based on the context of traffic.
-This advanced method ensures a higher level of security by tracking the state and characteristics of network connections.
+Stateful inspection, or dynamic packet filtering, tracks the status of current connections and makes its decisions based on the context of the traffic.
+This high-level technique offers security because of its being aware of and controlling the state and the characteristics of the network connections.

 3. Application Layer Filtering

-This technique involves filtering traffic based on specific applications or services.
-It provides granular control over network traffic, allowing the administrator to permit or deny access to specific applications, such as web browsers or email clients.
+This approach relies on the filtering of the traffic of the specific applications or services.
+It provides the network with very fine control over the traffic, meaning the network administrator can either allow or deny access to certain applications like web browsers or emailing clients.

 Configuring Firewall Settings on the D-Link DIR-890L